borodark/wsu/methods/project/README.md

 Stationary time series means that the statistical properties of it does not change; that doe not mean the values don't change, but the way they change is the sam.
 In other words, its mean and variance do not change.
 Based on the above fit, we find the P-vale is high, which means that using ARIMA model to predict the price effective.
 Therefore, we will use rate of return prediction.

-TODO Ali - write up the conclusion and motivation to do fitting on Returns instead

 ### Moving focus to Arithmetic and Log Returns

-Arithmetic Return: is calculatec as the following:
+Arithmetic Return: is calculated as the following:
 Rt = (Pt – Pt-1) / Pt-1 = Pt / Pt-1 – 1.
 Where: R: is the rate of return, t: time at which the return is calculated, Pt: the current price, Pt-1: the previous price.